How It Works

 Then the floor plan becomes an interactive map

 This viewer uses map m04a8392 as an example.
-The booths are already built into the map and are standing by for metadata, so the next step is filling each booth with exhibitor details.
+The booths are already built into the map and can become reservable once booth prices, sizes, and status values are configured.

 Locations list